 Iakovos Thlimmenos was a Jehovah’s Witness.
 He refused to do military service on religious grounds, and was sentenced to four years’ imprisonment.
 Upon his release, he was also prevented from working as an accountant.
 The Strasbourg court ruled that this had been unreasonable and unjustified - amounting to discrimination based on religion.
 Laws were changed as a result.

 Fair custody rights for fathers of children born out of marriage

 Under Austrian law, custody of a child born out of marriage was automatically given to the mother, with few exceptions.
 Meanwhile, custody of children born within marriage was decided according to the child’s best interests.
 At the Strasbourg court, Mr Sporer successfully argued that this was unfair – leading to a change in Austrian law.

 One night in the village of Gánovce-Filice, Roma villagers were beaten with baseball bats and iron bars by other locals.
-The Strasbourg court ruled that the authorities failed to properly investigate, or punish those responsible.
-The case was re-opened and legal changes were made to help the authorities’ tackle racist crimes.
+The European court ruled that the authorities failed to properly investigate or punish those responsible.
+The case was re-opened, and legal changes were made to help the authorities tackle racist crimes.

 An NGO organised a series of demonstrations in Warsaw, to highlight discrimination against women and minorities.
 The gatherings were banned, after the city’s mayor said that he was against them because they included support for homosexual rights.
 The Strasbourg court ruled that the ban violated the right to public assembly.
 This led to changes to Polish law to protect the right to protest.